thijssnelleman/CostOfReproducibility/AAAI/2024/reviews/M3SOT: Multi-Frame, Multi-Field, Multi-Space 3D Single Object Tracking.md

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_

-[9]
+[3]

 There are no clear statements on hyperparameters in the paper.
-These values can possibly be extracted from the implementation, but this requires some serious work to verify whether its correct or not.
+There are structured configuration files per experiment in the implementation however, which are very extensive.

 ### Experimental Procedure
 _Given the experimental set-up of the work, how difficult is it to set up a new experiment, similar to those presented in the original work, with the same procedure?_